EugeneKisel-sm/SdkTestAutomation/SDK_INTEGRATION_GUIDE.md

 # SDK Integration Guide

-Quick guide for understanding how the .NET test framework validates multiple Conductor SDKs through CLI wrappers.
+Technical guide for understanding how the .NET test framework validates multiple Conductor SDKs through CLI wrappers.

 > **See also**: **[Main README](README.md)** for project overview and quick start.